- Any student currently enrolled at Temple University or our partner institutions can participate.

 - You don’t specify the challenge you are addressing.

-- Team member names are not on both the graphic and the description.
+- Team member names and their AccessNet IDs are not on both the graphic and the description.

 How entries will be evaluated